 Becoming a coach

-In 2013, I took Martha Beck’s Wayfinder Life Coach training.
-I was following my heart’s path.
+In 2013, I took Martha Beck’s Wayfinder Life Coach training which was an amazing experience.

 I worked as a career coach for Alison Cardy’s Career Coaching Team (Washington based) and as a Business Mindset Coach in Carolin Soldo’s ‘Brand Your Passions’ Programme.
 I was a Copy Coach Assistant on Jenny Shih’s program ‘Making it Work Online.’

-The latest development in my journey as a coach is taking Abigail Morgan’s ‘Mindbody Magic’ coach training.
+The latest development in my journey as a coach is taking Abigail Morgan’s Mind-body coach training.
 This has opened up many new ways that I am able to help my clients.
-I’m now an Endorsed Mindbody Magic Coach as well as being a Certified Wayfinder Life Coach.
+I’m now an Endorsed Mind-body Coach as well as being a Certified Wayfinder Life Coach.

 Stuff I’ve done that helps me help you.